ThalesGroup/pycryptoki/docs/index.rst

 handy, as pycryptoki uses that as the underlying C interface.
 Session management, object management, and other concepts are unchanged from PKCS11.

+See :ref:`usertypes` for the mapping of Luna users to PKCS11 constants.

 .. code-block:: python

    from pycryptoki.default_templates import *